MilesFarber/Windows10SuperCharger/README.md

 1. Lock (WIN + L) and log in again using your **Password**, NOT your **PIN**.
 This is required to fix SAMBA.
 This won't be automated for security reasons.
 2. Copy this code: `Invoke-Expression ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/FlarosOverfield/Windows10SuperCharger/trainer/Windows10SuperCharger.ps1'))`
 3. Press WIN + X, then A, then LEFT, then ENTER, then CTRL + V, then ENTER.
+(This will open Powershell/Terminal as Admin, confirm UAC, paste the code, and execute it.)
 4. ?????
 5. PROFIT!!!1